 The new system went live in September 2019 and quickly delivered significant benefits, such as:

-- a simple Centralised Platform: for monetised risk, asset intervention planning and circuit optimisation, now one screen, instead of having to look at 5 different tools or spreadsheets.
+- Centralised Platform: for monetised risk, asset intervention planning and circuit optimisation, now one screen, instead of having to look at 5 different tools or spreadsheets.

 - Improved Planning Efficiency: by reducing the time to build the plan for the fiscal year 2022 by 50% (from 12 weeks to 6 weeks).
 The increased agility and speed to carry out what-if analysis has been particularly important as NGET had to deconstruct the initial plan and rebuild it under different scenarios through the course of the COVID-19 pandemic.